 OBTAINING AN ABSENTEE BALLOT

 Military and overseas voting: Military members are eligible to vote by absentee ballot and to receive their ballot by email.
-Military members may also complete a Federal Post Card Application(FPCA) in order to vote.
+Military members may also complete an application through the Federal Voter Assistance Program in order to vote.
 Learn more about voting as a military voter, request emailed ballots, and download applications here.

 Overseas Voters have similar exceptions to military voters and may learn more here.